 The chaincode (containing a set of key value pairs representing the initial state of the radish market) is installed on the peers and instantiated on the channel.
-The chaincode contains logic defining a set of transaction instructions instructions and the agreed upon price for a radish.
-An endorsement policy has for this chaincode, stating that both
+The chaincode contains logic defining a set of transaction instructions and the agreed upon price for a radish.
+An endorsement policy has also been set for this chaincode, stating that both